-Click here to check out Season Events.
+Click here to check out our 2019 Season Events.

 Oceanside Meadows Institute for the Arts and Sciences’ home base is the restored 1820′s timber framed barn on the 200 acre preserve of Oceanside Meadows Inn in Prospect Harbor, Maine.
 The Institute was established by inn owners Ben and Sonja Walter-Sundaram with a goal of supporting the advancement of the arts and sciences by providing easier access for all, encouraging research, and promoting education.